ajay-vikram/ajay-vikram.github.io/index.md

 ## About Me
 <div style="text-align: justify;">
-Hi!
-I’m a Master’s student in Computer Science at <a href="https://cs.duke.edu/" target="_blank">Duke CS</a>, driven by a deep fascination with how intelligence can emerge from computation.
-My journey in machine learning has taken me across diverse frontiers — from designing CNN-transformer backbones for autonomous driving, and decoding neural signals from the brain in non-human primates using State Space Models, to compressing models through quantization and ternarization for human activity recognition.
-I’m exploring more of what’s possible with machine learning and love collaborating with others who share that curiosity.
+Computer Science Master’s student at Duke University focused on machine learning research in deep learning and efficient model design.
+Experienced in developing ML pipelines for autonomous driving, neuromorphic tracking and recognition, fMRI analysis, and model optimization, with demonstrated impact in both academic and industry settings.
 </div><br/>

 ------------